 The Appeal of Authentic Community

-How could Ulster-born Charles Duff write the engaging passages he did on Irish and English pubs in the 1950s?
-I discussed the Irish observations here.
-His English notes are set out in his book England and English (1954), which I’ll discuss presently.
+How could Ulster-born Charles Duff write on Irish and English pubs in the engaging way he did in the 1950s?
+I discussed his Irish observations here.
+His English notes are set out in his book England and English (1954), which I’ll discuss below.

-By “how could he”, I mean, given the 19th-century and Edwardian stance on the evils or at best dubious value of public houses, how could a sophisticated writer such as Duff expatiate benignly c.1950?
+By “how could he” I mean, given the 19th century and Edwardian stances on the evils or at best dubious value of public houses, how could a sophisticated writer expatiate brightly c.1950?

 By the early Victorian period … inns and pubs lost not only their respectable clientele but their own respectability.
 Their limited but loyal clientele was primarily working class in composition, supplemented by a small, lower middle-class contingent.

 As a contemporary illustration of this view, one of many I could offer, take Charles Black, an earlier, guide book writer.
 In an 1861 survey of England’s southeastern counties he refers to public houses and “beer shops” as characteristic of “squalid” and “miry” districts.

 He recommends not a single pub to visit.
 Occasionally he notes approvingly a detail of pub history or makes another point of interest, but never mentions the beer, a sina qua non of the pub.
 See e.g. p.
 644.